walles/px/README.md

   * OK: Runs `flake8` on the code
   * OK: Tests the code on OS X
   * OK: Tests the code on Linux
+* When piping to some other command, don't truncate lines to terminal width